ponylang/pony-tutorial/docs/expressions/as.md

 --8<-- "as-operator-array-literal.pony"
 ```

-1. Try changing it to
+1. Try changing it to:
     //   foo([1; 2; 3])
-    // the compiler would complain about this:
+    // the compiler would complain about this

 The requested type must be a valid type for the items in the array.
 Since these types are checked at compile time they are guaranteed to work, so there is no need for the programmer to handle an error condition.